 Instructions: Only the sections below may be included in any WG or committee DMP Addendum template.
 Only include those sections that are relevant to your WG or committee and delete the rest from the template.
 The instructions in turquoise, indicate whether a WG or committee may include the change and under what conditions.
 Always remove the turquoise instructions before saving and submitting your WG or committee DMP Addendum template.
 The yellow highlights indicate those areas where the name of the committee or WG should be entered if they are retaining this area in the DMP Addendum Template.
 The green highlight identifies specific wording within sections that can be modified.

-2. (Name of committee) is a closed committee (Include this section only if applicable.
+2. The Technical Steering Committee (TSC) is a closed committee (Include this section only if applicable.
 If not applicable, remove this section from your committee’s DMP Modification Template)

-5.1 Defining Quorum Quorum for the (name of WG) requires that a co-chair and at least (a number not less than 2) other Work Group or committee members be present, where no single organization of party represents more than a simple majority of the voting WG or Committee members present.
-(Include this section only if your committee is open and wishes to change the quorum requirement.
-Otherwise, remove this section from your WG or committee DMP Modification Template).
+5.1 Defining Quorum Quorum for the TSC requires that a co-chair and at least 5 individuals representing at least 2 steering divisions.

 Electronic Voting (Include this section only if your WG or committee wishes to change the areas in green below.
 If not changes to those sections are required, delete this section from your WG or committee DMP Modification Template).